LiYouBioinfo/NanoMASK/README.md

+# CrayOnSegmentation

 This repo is forked from [NanoMask](https://github.com/bowang-lab/NanoMASK) and used in combination of our in-house tumor segmentation model.
 Huge thanks to Bowang Lab for making the model publicly available!
+The NanoMask component of this package remains unchanged from the original release.

 # Installation